How To Wash A Pillow Without It Getting Lumpy

 Related reading:

-How to dry pillows without clumping
+How to dry pillows without causing clumping

-What causes a pillow to become clumpy when you dry it?
 Here are some tips to make sure your pillow dries perfectly without damaging it:

 1. Use a low drying temperature.
-High heat can damage the fibres inside the pillow and cause them to clump together.
+High heat can damage the fibers inside the pillow and cause them to clump together.
 Always select a low or air-dry setting if your dryer has that mode.

 2. Dry naturally.
 If you can, dry your pillow naturally.
 It will take a long time (as long as 3 days) but can be worth doing if you have warm weather and enough time to spare.